wely/DevCamp/HOL/java/modern-cloud-apps/README.md

     performance and decrease the API's scaling needs.

-1. Change the devCamp.WebApp.Controllers.DashboardController.java
+    1.Change the devCamp.WebApp.Controllers.DashboardController.java
 class to use the IncidentService rather than the IncidentAPIClient directly.
-To do this add these lines inside the DachboardController
+To do this add these lines inside the DachboardController class:
-class:

     ```java
 	@Autowired